PySpice-org/PySpice/doc/sphinx/source/installation.rst

 **You have to download the PySpice archive or clone the Git repository to get the examples.** See "Installation from Source".

+Note: We could install examples with pip, but files would be more difficult to locate in the environment directory.

 Installation from PyPi Repository
 ---------------------------------